binyu1231/binyu/client/src/pages/coloration/asker.md

 .then(allResponses => {})
 ```

+## Features

+> some differences from other request tool

 ### Custom Adapter & Mock

 The `jsonp` and `batch` methods are implemented by `adpater`.
 You also could implement some other methods.
 Other platforms, for example, miniprogram, the enviorment support JavaScript, but not support `XMLHTTPRequest`.